graphile/graphile.github.io/src/pages/postgraphile/live-queries.md

 ### Performance

+Live queries are a lot more expensive than regular subscriptions — the server must monitor a lot more sources to detect a change (monitoring each individual record returned, plus monitoring for additions/removals from any collection including filtering constraints), and changes will most likely be more frequent as they're coming from multiple sources.
+Use live queries with care - it's wise to keep the queries as small as possible since they must be recalculated any time anything within the query results changes.

 Logical decoding uses a "logical" PostgreSQL replication slot (replication slots are the technology behind how PostgreSQL read replicas stay up to date with the primary).
 We poll this slot for changes using the efficient